vineelko/patina/docs/src/rfc/text/0006-patina-repo.md

-In particular, the repo defines focus for its content and purpose - the revision history, versioning, documentation, crate-specific workflows, maintainers, policies, etc. This RFC proposes that Patina encompass more of the content into a single location improving developer ergonomics and simplifying logistics of managing code withiin the project.
+In particular, the repo defines focus for its content and purpose - the revision history, versioning, documentation, crate-specific workflows, maintainers, policies, etc. This RFC proposes that Patina encompass more of the content into a single location improving developer ergonomics and simplifying logistics of managing code within the project.

 ## Alternatives